flipperdevices/flipperzero-firmware/ReadMe.md

 - Updated: [RFID Detector v1.2 (By Skorpionm)](https://github.com/flipperdevices/flipperzero-firmware/pull/2795)
 - Updated: [PicoPass (iClass) v1.7 (By Bettse)](https://github.com/flipperdevices/flipperzero-good-faps/tree/dev/picopass) [Picopass rework.
 Part 1 #68 (By gornekich)](https://github.com/flipperdevices/flipperzero-good-faps/pull/68)
 - Updated a few internal apps to have their CLI with the app again (By RogueMaster)
+- Many merge and app fixes to have resources in the app folders like OFW and timer fixes due to refactoring (By RogueMaster)

 <a name="release">